 Novel agents

-ApoC3 inhibitors (eg. volanesorsen, olezarsen and ARO-APOC3) target apoC3, which determines how efficiently TGs are cleared from the plasma, through direct inhibition of lipoprotein lipase (LPL), as well as indirect mechanisms, such as promoting secretion of TG-rich lipoproteins, provoking proinflammatory responses in vascular cells and impairing lipoprotein lipase-independent hepatic clearance of TRL remnants.14 Mendelian randomisation studies have shown that loss-of-function variants in the APOC3 gene were associated with low TG, as well as a reduced risk of coronary artery disease.15
+ApoC3 inhibitors (eg. volanesorsen, olezarsen, and plozasiran) target apoC3, which determines how efficiently TGs are cleared from the plasma, through direct inhibition of lipoprotein lipase (LPL), as well as indirect mechanisms, such as promoting secretion of TG-rich lipoproteins, provoking proinflammatory responses in vascular cells and impairing lipoprotein lipase-independent hepatic clearance of TRL remnants.14 Mendelian randomisation studies have shown that loss-of-function variants in the APOC3 gene were associated with low TG, as well as a reduced risk of coronary artery disease.15

 - In clinical trials, volanesorsen reduced TG levels by 77% in patients with familial chylomicronaemia syndrome,16 and by approximately 70% in patients with multifactorial chylomicronaemia17